UC3093C/uc3093c.github.io/_sources/exams/exam2/knowledge_sharing.md

 3. Which of the following is NOT a typical challenge to knowledge sharing within an organization?

-    - a) Lack of psychological safety
+    - A) Lack of psychological safety
-    - b) Information islands
+    - B) Information islands
-    - c) Over-documentation
+    - C) Over-documentation
-    - d) Single point of failure (SPOF)
+    - D) Single point of failure (SPOF)

 4.  **Select All That Apply:** Which of the following are characteristics of "Information Islands"?

-    - a) Unified knowledge base
+    - A) Unified knowledge base
-    - b) Information fragmentation
+    - B) Information fragmentation
-    - c) Information duplication
+    - C) Information duplication
-    - d) Information skew
+    - D) Information skew

 5. A situation where critical knowledge resides with only one person is known as a _______________.